wburr89/Netflix-Clone/README.md

 # Netflix-Clone
-This beautful re-creation of a Netflix movie title screen shows off the power of using strictly HTML and CSS.
+This beautful re-creation of a Netflix movie title screen shows off the power HTML and CSS.
-This page is also mobile friendly, using media queries.
+This page is also mobile friendly, using media queries to resize content based on screen size.